 How to Source a New “Top Employee” in DC When a Team Leader Leaves for Another Opportunity

 It happens to the best of employers.
 The day comes when one of your shining stars announces they are resigning to accept another job – leaving you with a sudden, gaping opening that you feel pressured to fill.
+How do you source a new employee?
+Another A-player?

 Working with a marketing staffing agency is the best way to begin.
 While no single solution fits every situation, there are a number of key elements and tactics that help drive your successful talent acquisition strategy.